 In 2002, ENGIE Electrabel began developing a project aiming to completely remove the waste tip.
 An independent external study showed that this was the only permanent solution for the longer term.

-In December, we sent our eighth newsletter to the residents of the Hénâ waste tip.
-You can read all newsletters hereunder (in French).
+In June 2018, we sent our thirteenth newsletter to the residents of the Hénâ waste tip.

 An ambitious and responsible project

 60: The number of recommendations implemented, in addition to those strict measures initially proposed to mitigate the impacts on residents